Skip to main content

 Education Support

 Volunteers trained in the field of Holocaust education work to ensure that Holocaust educators in Delaware have the tools and skills they need to provide students with thought-provoking and relevant learning experiences.
-Funding is through the Arnold D. Kerr Holocaust Education Endowment Fund and grants are available to educators.
+Education grants are available through the Arnold D. Kerr Holocaust Education Endowment Fund and other funding sources.

 Teacher Development